andyly25/Science/bioinformatics/Week1/bi4_moreHiddenMessages_notes.md

     - They did it for us and stated
     - > When we used this algorithm to look for clumps in the Escherichia coli (E. coli) genome, the workhorse of bacterial genomics, we found hundreds of different 9-mers forming (500, 3)-clumps in this genome.
 It is absolutely unclear which of these 9-mers might represent a DnaA box in the bacterium’s ori region.
     - unseasoned researcher might give up, but the more seasoned will try learn more about details of replication in hopes provide new insights to find ori.

+### Hidden rant
+Let's move my rant to here so it's not as easy to find

+I think it is a good idea for me to try to learn some other science related knowledge since there are many jobs that requires it.
+Who knows if it will count since it is all connections, degrees, and memorize these trivia probably Googled up that we won't ever use in the workforce these days...
+It should be more of: *can you learn?*

+Give me an assignment and a couple days and I'll learn what is needed to get it done.
+Simple as that.
+There are vast amount of easily accessible knowledge on the web and learning what's needed is easier than ever.
+Can't expect people to be walking encyclopedias off the bat.

+Not like throw a ball park question of: define how the Big Bang came to be and be sure to name all the big honchos in those theories as best as you can.
+Be as detailed as you can as we are checking off from our checklist.
+Then they mark your name off the list and decide to never give a phone call, and if they did it will be: "We like you, but sorry there are better fishes in the sea."

+It somehow became a rant...

+___
+[Previous](https://github.com/birisora/Science/blob/master/bioinformatics/Week1/bi3_hiddenMessageMore_notes.md) <strong>-</strong> [Main Page](https://github.com/birisora/Science/tree/master/bioinformatics) <strong>-</strong> [Next](https://github.com/birisora/Science/tree/master/bioinformatics/Week2)